Adewale1010/all-low_level_programming/README.md

-This repository contains solutions to my ALX low level programming task at ALX SE
+My solutions to C - Bit manipulation tasks at ALX SE 0-binary_to_unit.c: C function that converts a binary number to an unsigned int